bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 ### Aims
 During this course you will learn about:-

-- To provide an understanding of how aligned sequencing reads, genome sequences and genomic regions are represented in R.
+- How aligned sequencing reads, genome sequences and genomic regions are represented in R.
-- To encourage confidence in reading sequencing reads into R, performing quality assessment and executing standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
+- How to handle NGS data and read sequencing data with R, performe quality assessment and execute standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
-- Analysis of transcription factor (TF) and epigenomic (histone mark) ChIP-seq data.
+- How to analyse transcription factor (TF) and epigenomic (histone mark) ChIP-seq data.

 ### Objectives
 After the course you should be able to:-